xlandscape/xOffFieldSoilRisk/docs/index.md

 ### Model Outcome for Risk Assessments

-Essentially, **xOffFieldSoilRisk model outcome is intended to be directly used in off-field-soil RAs**.
+Basically, **xOffFieldSoilRisk model outcome is intended to be directly used in off-field-soil RAs**.
 Correspondingly, raw spatiotemporally explicit model outcome needs to be

 1. aggregated to ready-to-use exposure endpoints for established RA tiers, or
 1. directly fed into effect models (eg, TKTD, Folsomia, Earthworms, xxx).